 1. Enter the section number of the label.
 The system announces the section number and then recites the words presently programmed in the label.
-Each label may have up to six words.
+Each label may have up to six words, except for zone labels which may have up to eight words.